kyzinatra/KalmanFilter/readme.md

 # Kalman Filter

 This is a project that demonstrates the use of a Kalman filter for estimating the position of a ship navigating through three beacons.
-The data is visualized using TypeScript and ChartJS.
+The data is visualized using TypeScript and PlotyJs.

 ## Installation